Entry requirements for the UK after 1 October 2021

 National identity cards will no longer be acceptable means for entry to the UK

 Whilst the UK left the European Union (“EU”) on 31 December 2020, citizens from the EU and EEA, together with Swiss nationals have legally been able to continue to enter the UK using their national identity card.
-However, from the 1 October 2021 this will no longer guarantee entry to the UK for those citizens who will, in the alternative, be required to produce a passport valid for the entirety of their stay.
+However, from 1 October 2021, this will no longer guarantee entry to the UK for those citizens who will, in the alternative, be required to produce a passport valid for the entirety of their stay.

 There are, of course, some exemptions (see below).
-Individuals from the EU, EEA and Swiss nationals who fulfill one of the exemption criteria may continue to use their national identity card to enter the UK.
+Individuals from the EU, EEA and Swiss nationals who fulfil one of the exemption criteria may continue to use their national identity card to enter the UK.